O-X-L/docs/en/automation/ansible_webui.rst

 Open-Source Version - AWX
 *************************

 For testing purposes you can first use the Open-Source version of it: `Ansible AWX <https://www.ansible.com/community/awx-project>`_.

 But this one comes without any official support.

 You have to set-up Kubernetes and run it on top of that.

-From practical experience - **we cannot recommend it**.
+From practical experience - **we cannot recommend it** for production use.

 ----